robokoding/sumorobot-firmware/README.md

 # Instructions
 * Change the SERIAL_PORT in the Makefile
-* Add your WiFi networks to the config.json file
 * Install [Python](https://www.python.org/downloads/)
 * Install [esptool](https://github.com/espressif/esptool) (to flash MicroPython to the ESP32)
 * Install [ampy](https://github.com/adafruit/ampy) (for uploading files)